Room Design Interior

 The central rib connects the two sleeping wings – one includes the master bedroom and guest room, and the other the children bedrooms in the center of which is a common public space serving as a private living room.
 At the bottom of the lot towards the landscape, a studio was designed in addition to the main house to serve as a separate residential unit.
 The roof of the studio is linked by bridge to the garden of the house and serves as a terrace that open to the landscape for accommodation and stay.”

 You have read this article Arstudio / Contemporary House / Galilee / Glass Walls / Israel / Pond with the title .
-You can bookmark this page URL http://roomdesign-interior.blogspot.com/2011/11/lam-residence-by-arstudio-arnin-nir.html.
+You can bookmark this page URL https://roomdesign-interior.blogspot.com/2011/11/lam-residence-by-arstudio-arnin-nir.html.
 Thanks!

 South Yarra Residence LSA